Petar Skansi: Croatia

 After Croatia's independence in 1991, Skansi became the Croatian national basketball team head coach, and with them he won the silver medal at the 1992 Summer Olympic Games.

 Political career

-From January 2012, until June 2014, Skansi was Deputy Minister of Science, Education and Sports to Željko Jovanović, in the centre-left government of Zoran Milanović.
+From January 2012 until June 2014, Skansi served as deputy minister of science, education and sports to Željko Jovanović, in the centre-left government of Zoran Milanović.

 Personal life

 Skansi was married to Damira, with whom he had a daughter, Jana and a son, Luka.
 From 1984, Skansi's primary residence was in Slovenia, where he started a real estate maintenance business.